IBMDecisionOptimization/DOcloud-Python-client-samples/README.md

 # IBM Decision Optimization on Cloud Python Client samples

-IBM Decision Optimization on Cloud (DOcloud) allows you to solve optimization problems on the cloud without installing or configuring a solver.
+IBM Decision Optimization on Cloud (DOcplexcloud) allows you to solve optimization problems on the cloud without installing or configuring a solver.
 We handle the connection so that you can jump into coding faster.

-This documentation describes the IBM DOcloud Python Client samples.
+This documentation describes the IBM DOcplexcloud Python Client samples.

-The Python Client samples demonstrate how to use the Python Client to submit a problem to the IBM Decision Optmization on Cloud service.
+The Python Client samples demonstrate how to use the Python Client to submit a problem to the IBM Decision Optimization on Cloud service.

 ## Requirements